konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/out-of-the-box-usage.md

 # the gathered Spans are saved to later be reused in the SplittingAI
 file_splitting_model.fit()

+# save the gathered Spans
+file_splitting_model.save(project.model_folder)

+# usage with the SplittingAI – you can load a pre-saved model or pass an initialized instance as the input
+# in this example, we load a previously saved one
+model = load_model(project.model_folder)

-# initialize SplittingAI
+# initialize the SplittingAI
-splitting_ai = SplittingAI(project_id=project.id_)
+splitting_ai = SplittingAI(model)

-# process the test Document because it needs to be tokenized by the same Tokenizer as the Documents used by
-# ContextAwareFileSplittingModel for gathering Spans unique for the first Pages. deepcopy is used to remove all previous
-# Annotations.
-test_document = file_splitting_model.tokenizer.tokenize(test_document)

-# propose a list of sub-Documents.
-If a test Document consists of a single file, return will consist of a list with the
-# same Document.
-split_documents = splitting_ai.propose_split_documents(test_document)
+# SplittingAI can be ran in two modes: returning a list of sub-Documents as the result of the input Document
+# splitting or returning a copy of the input Document with Pages predicted as first having an attribute
+# "is_first_page".
+The flag "return_pages" has to be True for the latter; let's use it.
+new_document = splitting_ai.predict(test_document, return_pages=True)
 ```